 What Did We Learn from Phase I Field-Based Trials and What Did We Do?

-Transmission: Strength of GSM signals was generally very low and we worked through different techniques and hardware to give the system every chance of sending data.
-We leveraged our real time SIM diagnostic capabilities to monitor and understand the GSM network behavior, and use optimized SIM cards and antennae.
+Transmission: The strength of GSM signals was generally very low and we worked through different techniques and hardware to give the system every chance of sending data.
+We leveraged our real-time SIM diagnostic capabilities to monitor and understand the GSM network behavior, and use optimized SIM cards and antennae.

 Power: Clearly the longer the unit lasts in the field the better it is for all concerned.
 Based upon Phase I testing we developed more intelligent on-board processing and storage of data.
 This minimized the need to transmit when there was simply no need to (whilst retaining data).

-CDLSmartHub: With the continual end user customer exposure we have during this process, we continually absorb and ask for feedback on how to present the information making the user interface as useful as possible and the user experience, at all levels, one that stimulates utilization of the system.
-We have as a result tailored mapping, alarming, alarm acknowledgement, dynamic graphing and dashboard features.
+CDLSmartHub: With the continual end-user customer exposure we have during this process, we continually absorb and ask for feedback on how to present the information making the user interface as useful as possible and the user experience, at all levels, one that stimulates the utilization of the system.
+We have as a result tailored mapping, alarming, alarm acknowledgment, dynamic graphing, and dashboard features.
 This is a regular part of the “OEM journey” with Caption Data.
-For ATI as with many customers, having agreed to work in partnership, Caption Data were often involved in multiparty meetings with ATI clients, to help understand their issues and deal with any telemetry, data and other challenges.
+For ATI as with many customers, has agreed to work in partnership, Caption Data were often involved in multiparty meetings with ATI clients, to help understand their issues and deal with any telemetry, data, and other challenges.

 At any time our customers are encouraged to hit the ‘feedback’ button on the CDLSmartHub to assist in making the SmartHub a ‘value adding’ experience.

 Whilst Caption Data and ATI are delighted with the results from Phase I and the fact it is a commercially robust product there are still improvements we are implementing.